Best Time to Visit Halifax

 Whether you are looking for a budget-friendly stay or a luxurious experience, the range of hotels in Halifax ensures that you can find just what you are looking for.

-Sutton Place is situated in the heart of downtown Halifax, at the corner of Robie Street and Spring Garden Road.
+Sutton Place is situated in the heart of downtown Halifax on Grafton Street.
 The hotel is within walking distance of many popular attractions, including the Halifax Public Gardens, the Art Gallery of Nova Scotia, and the Halifax Citadel National Historic Site.
 It's also just a short distance from the city's main shopping and dining districts.

-Hollis Halifax is located in the heart of downtown Halifax, at the corner of Hollis and George Streets.
+Hollis Halifax is located in the heart of downtown Halifax, at the corner of Hollis and Sackville Streets.
 It's just a short walk from popular attractions such as the Halifax Waterfront, the Maritime Museum of the Atlantic, and the Halifax Citadel National Historic Site.
 The hotel is also conveniently located near shopping and dining options on Spring Garden Road and Barrington Street.

 Famous Food in Halifax